-At Christmas, our sweet tooth is always kept happy, with candy canes and Christmas cake, there is so much to chose from.
+At Christmas, our sweet tooth is always kept happy, with candy canes and Christmas cake, there is so much to choose from.
 If there is one new thing you try this year, make it the Christmas King Cake!
 Complete with candied fruits and nuts, this cake is going to be eaten up before you can blink.
 Baked with a cookie cutter in the middle, this cake looks like a crown, and shines like one too!
 Traditionally found in Portugal and eaten throughout Christmas and on Kings Day, January 6th, this taste of abroad will be saved with every mouthful.

 56 ounces of all-purpose flour